weaveworks/weave/site/proxy.md

     host1$ weave launch-proxy -H tcp://127.0.0.1:9999

-All docker commands can be run via the proxy, so it is safe to globally adjust your `DOCKER_HOST` to point at the proxy, e.g.
+All docker commands can be run via the proxy, so it is safe to adjust your `DOCKER_HOST` to point at the proxy.
+Weave provides a convenient command for this:

-    host1$ export DOCKER_HOST=tcp://localhost:12375
+    host1$ eval "$(weave proxy-env)"
     host1$ docker ps
     ...

+Alternatively, the proxy host can be set on a per-command basis with

+    host1$ docker $(weave proxy-config) ps

 If you are working with a remote docker daemon, then `localhost` in the above needs to be replaced with the docker daemon host, and any